membrane-systems/PCAlipids/README.md

 This command displays information about the functions that are implemented in the PCAlipids.
 Let's try to analyze the trajectory using it!

+Please find below a step-by-step tutorial on using the software.
+Overall, the process is as follows:
+* Trajectories of individual lipids are extracted from the input trajectory and are concatenated in a single trajectory
+* The resulting trajectory is subjected to PCA.
+Covariance matrix, eigenvalues, eigenvectors and projections of the trajectory on eigenvectors are calculated.
+* Projections of the trajectory on PCA eigenvectors are analyzed by calculating the projection distribution and characteristic relaxation times.

+**NOTE**: Exemplary trajectory from the test_input directory can be used for tutorial.

 **ANALYSIS**: